Our Congratulations go to MPGA Vice President Rosie Atkins and Committee Member Mark Lane.

 When we delved into our archives we came up with Lord Meath's list of around forty fountains and their sponsors.
 Many of these ornate Victorian fountains have been lost over the years but miraculously some still survive, like the one erected at Christchurch Gardens, Blackfriars in 1900.
 Recently we also gave a grant to St Peters Walworth for planting around the fountain which was donated in 1895 and both can be seen below.
 Unfortunately neither of these fountains are currently in working order.

 However, with the drive to address single plastic bottle pollution, the question of refurbishing the drinking fountains in London has come to the fore.
 So far only one or two London Borough have responded but we are hoping more will follow.
-Recently the Heritage of London Trust (HOLT) has restored the fountain opposite St James Bermondsey.
-A second fountain at Stepney Green in Tower Hamlets is also going to be reinstated to full working order – we've also heard that there may be a third in the pipeline.

 As well as the MPGA another Victorian organisation, the Metropolitan Drinking Fountains & Cattle Troughs Association, were also funding new decorative fountains across London around the same time.